worldviewer/react-worldviewer-prototype/README.md

 **(1) Text is a major problem for conveying new ideas.** Challenges to textbook theory do not fit into a tweet; yet, people just don't want to invest the time required to learn about controversies through the necessary reading unless they have a pre-existing sense that the idea is correct.
 Controversies are caught in the middle of this tension between the need to be terse, in order to accommodate busy people, and the need to adequately explain the complexity of a technical debate.

+What I am proposing is that we can address this problem by making controversies more interactive.
+The public has a role to play in the future of scientific discovery.

+I'm also suggesting that the approach we've seen with _Cosmos_ and a host of other similar science entertainment is not the only way to make science entertaining; we can also build information systems which simultaneously empower the participant and visually delight them.  **We can transform scientific controversies into a new form of entertainment.**

 (2) Comments are traditionally placed at the bottom of an article online, and in a linear fashion.
 To get to a comment about something in particular, you typically have to digest the feed.
 On some sites, the feed becomes uselessly long after just an hour.
 I don't know about you, but when I look at the comments on Huffington Post, and I see that there are 5,000 posts, there is a sense that my contribution means nothing at all.
 I can't be the only one who feels like that

 I feel strongly that the box of comments at **the bottom of the article is built to fail.
 You cannot scale that box for innovative ideas; what it is good for is conveying consensus -- not controversy.**

 Probably nobody ever said: *"A comment beneath an article convinced me of a new paradigm in science."*

 (3) **I've been strongly impacted by what I've learned about annotations, but very cautious about the existing approaches.
-I feel that the history of annotations suggests that they are more important than we today recognize.** But, I also see that annotations must necessarily look different for each niche ...
-There can be no general-purpose solution for annotations (perhaps even contrary to what Hypothes.is envisions, despite my deep respect for their intentions and work).
+I feel that the history of annotations suggests that they are more important than we today recognize.** But, I also see that annotations seem to necessarily look different for each niche ...
+I wonder if there can actually be a general-purpose solution for annotations? (perhaps even contrary to what Hypothes.is envisions, despite my deep respect for their intentions and work).

-My reaction to these realizations is to try to reconstruct the communication infrastructure ... to question everything about how it is currently done, and experiment with solutions that are a reaction to the problems I ran into trying to pitch new ideas to a skeptical public.
+My reaction to these and other realizations -- born of a decade of running and pitching claims online -- is to try to reconstruct the communication infrastructure ... to question everything about how it is currently done, and experiment with solutions that are a reaction to the problems I ran into trying to pitch new ideas to a skeptical public.

 **What we have yet to build is an Internet communication platform which is fundamentally designed to convince somebody of something which they've never before believed.**